Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 Lifecycle such as data collection, training, fine-tuning, etc.

-Documentation such as Data Sheets and Model Cards
+Documentation such as Datasheets and Model Cards

 Actors such as AI Developer and AI Deployer